xtuml/bridgepoint/doc-bridgepoint/process/Workflow.md

   * Note that the cron job only runs against the xtuml master repositories, not forks.
 This means, you will not see all your comments go into the issue until your fork’s branch is promoted.
 * Review again as needed (depending on issue size)
 * Run tests
+* When ready for promotion:
+  * Merge the latest xtuml master branch into your development branch to pick up any new changes to master.
+  * Create an implementation note [4] to capture the work done.
+Compare the branch with master and use the "Scrape code changes" action in the Synchronize view's menu to get the list of changed files.
+Put the changed files list into the INT.
-* When ready for promotion you will create a pull request to merge your branch into the xtuml master branch.
+  * Create a pull request to merge your branch into the xtuml master branch.
 (Developer changes issue state from __In progress &gt; Resolved__)
 * A manager with permission to service that pull request will review and promote the changes.
 (Manager changes issue state from __Resolved &gt; Closed__)
   * We do not delete branches after the promotion is complete.